-- 20. To assist the catch quantification process during HSBI activities, it would be beneficial for the catch quantification procedures to be translated into languages that are in use on fishing vessels and/or as pictographs to bridge any language barriers. - 21.
+- 23. To assist the catch quantification process during HSBI, it may be beneficial for the catch quantification procedures to be translated into languages that are in use on fishing vessels and/or as pictographs to bridge any language barriers. - 24.
 Information accessibility of the HSBI Catch quantification process for the vessel master crew and for the HSBI Authorised inspectors could be supported via: - HSBI Multi-language cards - the catch quantification procedures given/shown to master of vessel by HSBI Authorised inspectors - the voluntary guide translated by CCMs.